jguida941/contact-suite-spring-react/README.md

 ### Service Snapshot
 - Appointment IDs are required, trimmed, and immutable after construction (length 1-10).
-- `appointmentDate` uses `java.util.Date`, must not be null or in the past, and is stored/returned via defensive copies.
+- `appointmentDate` uses `java.util.Date`, must not be null or in the past, is stored/returned via defensive copies, and is serialized/deserialized as ISO 8601 with millis + offset (`yyyy-MM-dd'T'HH:mm:ss.SSSXXX`, UTC).
 - Descriptions are required, trimmed, and capped at 50 characters; constructor and update share the same validation path.

 ### Validation & Error Handling